Lakshay-garg/Alexa/README.md

 # Alexa
-In this i have made my alexa that obey my orders  by using the python libraries.
+In this i have made a code that performs like alexa like it can play music, give you weather report. etc